-With a forest-based primary or secondary occupation (adults ≥ 16 years old) ^d 6 15 9 2 Reporting increased consumption of forest products ^e 3 5 0 7 Reporting decreased consumption of forest products ^e 30 36 33 40 Obtaining cash income from forest products ^f 91 36 3 9 Reporting an increase in cash income from forest ^f 0 8 0 0 Reporting a decrease in cash income from forest ^f 48 33 0 67 Reporting fuelwood or charcoal as primary cooking source 97 97 85 82 Leaving land fallow ^g 15 52 42 21 Clearing forest ^g 3 9 15 6 Reporting decreased opportunity for clearing forest ^g 39 48 33 28 Clearing land for crops ^g 3 9 15 6 Clearing land for pasture ^g 0 0 0 0
+With a forest-based primary or secondary occupation (adults ≥ 16 years old) ^d 6 15 9 2 Reporting increased consumption of forest products ^e 3 5 0 7 Reporting decreased consumption of forest products ^e 30 36 33 40 Obtaining cash income from forest products ^f 91 36 3 9 Reporting an increase in cash income from forest ^f 0 8 0 0 Reporting a decrease in cash income from forest ^f 48 33 0 67 Reporting fuelwood or charcoal as primary cooking source 97 97 85 82 Leaving land fallow ^g 15 52 42 21 Clearing forest ^g 3 9 15 6 Reporting decreased opportunity for clearing forest ^g 39 48 33 28 Clearing land for crops ^g 3 9 15 6 Clearing land for pasture ^g 0 0 0 0 a Average no. of hectares cleared over the past two years among households that reported clearing of any forest.

-- a Average no. of hectares cleared over the past two years among households that reported clearing of any forest. - b Average no. of hectares left fallow among households that reported leaving any land fallow. - c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood. - d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood. - e Percentage of households among those that reported any consumption of forest products over the past two years. - f Percentage of households among those that reported any cash income from forest products over the past - g In the two years prior to the survey.
+b Average no. of hectares left fallow among households that reported leaving any land fallow.

+c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood.

+d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood.

+e Percentage of households among those that reported any consumption of forest products over the past two years.

+f Percentage of households among those that reported any cash income from forest products over the past two years.